Indie and in debt

 BBC Introducing giving us Record of the Week was a brilliant way to start life as a band - Courtland Adams on early radio recognition

-That recognition has opened doors, including the possibility of playing larger stages.
-The band have recently been shortlisted in a public vote to perform at Y Not Festival, a major UK indie and alternative festival that has hosted some of the biggest names in modern guitar music.
-For a band still in its early stages, the opportunity could be transformative.
+That recognition has opened doors with the band having recently been shortlisted in a public vote to perform at Y Not Festival, a major UK indie and alternative festival that has hosted some of the biggest names in modern guitar music.
+For a band still in its early stages, this opportunity could be transformative.

 (Image Source - Polo Lounge)